KDOsborne/RhythmSuite/README.md

 This idea started development in late 2022 and made its first release in May 2023.
 With 50 charts, online leaderboards, adjustable rates, a practice mode, and a chart editor, Rhythm Suite can provide hundreds of hours of fun.

-Rhythm Suite has the following dependencies:
-  + BASS
-  + GLAD
-  + libsodium
-  + stb_image

 To build, simlpy run make.
+View requirements.txt for a list of dependencies.